Community Advisory Board (CAB)

 The Rural Clinical School (RCS) manages the programs but also allocates academic staff with general practice experience to General Practices to provide support and guidance in the learning and teaching of the medical students.

-For more information about the Primary Care Program please contact Mrs Maggie Lea
+For more information about the Primary Care Program please contact Ms Karen Lowe

 Postgraduate Medical Education Council of Tasmania (PMCT)

-This group includes interns, resident medical officers and junior registrars working across both hospital sites within the NWAHS.
+This group includes interns, resident medical officers and junior registrars working across both hospital sites within the THO-NW.

 Support for Teaching

 A primary role for all members of the PMCT is to support clinicians engaged in teaching.
-The Medical Education Advisor (Rose Moore) and the Clinical Medical Educator (Luanne Steven) provide this support or co-ordinate its provision.
-They are located at the RCS, on the first floor, opposite the Clinician's Lounge.
+The Medical Education Advisor and Luanne Steven the Clinical Medical Educator will provide this support or co-ordinate its provision.
+They are located at RCS Burnie, on the first floor, opposite the Clinician's Lounge.